Published: January 23, 2019

 One of the guiding principles of Rapid Transformational Therapy™, and why it can be so effective at getting to the root cause of any issue, is that it uses the most phenomenal power on the planet - your mind.
 Learn to get your mind working for you, not against you, for better sleep.

 It’s worth remembering that your mind does what it thinks is in your best interest and it learns through repetition.

-It takes up to 21 days to completely let go of an old belief and create a new one.
+It takes at least 21 days to completely let go of an old belief and create a new one.
 That is why sticking to a bedtime routine is so important, you need to train your body and mind to release old habits and replace them with new positive behaviours.